-If you have Live Call Routing enabled to connect directly, PagerDuty will not call all users on an escalation level — only one user per escalation level will receive a call.
+If you have Live Call Routing enabled to Connect Directly and there is more than one responder on an escalation level, PagerDuty will randomly cycle through all responders on at that level.
 If an incident triggers via Live Call Routing (if either no one answers, or you've selected "Leave a Message"), however, all users on an escalation level can expect to receive notifications via their configured notification methods.

-Select a user if you always want that specific user to be notified when an incident is assigned and/or escalated to an escalation level.
+Select a user if you always want that person to be notified when an incident is assigned and/or escalated to an escalation level.

-Select an on-call schedule if you only want to notify the user from that schedule who happens to be on-call when an incident triggers.
+Select an on-call schedule if you want to notify the user who is on-call from that schedule.

 Notifying too many users at once runs the risk of creating confusion about who owns an incident.
 With this is mind, multi-user notifications are limited to 25 users or schedules on Standard and Enterprise plans and 10 users or schedules on Lite and Basic plans.